 The concept of risk, however, has not been treated much despite the fact that there are planning problems in which performing actions always incurs costs on a resource of interest, such as money, time, energy, and/or effort.
 For some problems, it might be preferred to accept plans with larger execution costs in order to avoid risk.
 For others, risky plans are preferred if they promise, even with a low probability, lower execution costs.
-The current practice that actions have unit cost of typically one unit does not reflect reality.
+The current practice that actions have a cost of typically one unit does not reflect reality.
 Action costs are not static, cannot be easily predefined, and sometimes cannot be even predicted reliably.
-Take, for example, the domain of smart buildings, which are buildings connected to the smart grid and equipped with intelligent automation systems with the objective of maintaining economical and environmental sustainability.
-When it comes to electricity, smart buildings can nowadays get energy from two different sources, that is, local renewable resources and electric utilities with varying prices and energy offers~\cite{aiello2021:se-ses}.
-To achieve their objective, these buildings need to plan the energy demand and supply, which requires, among other things, choosing energy actions under risk related to the costs of these actions due to uncertainties in the market prices and weather forecasts.
+Take, for example, the domain of autonomous vehicles (AVs) that employ advanced driving systems to automate route planning and vehicle's control, aiming at performing driving tasks given the constantly changing road environments.
+To achieve their objectives, the AVs need to plan their tasks by selecting driving actions under risk related to the costs of these actions, represented by travelling times, power, and even human lives.
+The existence of risk during planning stems from the inherent uncertainties in this domain caused by uncertain weather forecasts, traffic jams, the AV's technological capabilities, and emerging obstacles, among other factors.
 In general, the uncertainty spectrum starts at totally known probability distribution over action costs and ends at totally unknown and even unknowable costs and probabilities~\cite{lo2010warning}.
 Similarly to having actions with multiple effects, having this variability of action costs can lead to plans of a probabilistic nature.
 That is, the resource consumption of the same plan can differ from one plan execution to another.
 Thus, it is of utmost importance to compute plans that embrace risk by taking the variability of action costs into account.
 As a result, the quality of plans plays a role when planning under risk.